gabriel-bto/gabriel-bto/README.md

 ###

 <p align="left">I'm always open to connections, collaborations, and tech conversations.
-Feel free to reach out to me through my LinkedIn, Twitter, etc., or drop me an email.<br><br>Let's build the future together! 🌟</p>
+Feel free to reach out to me through my LinkedIn, Twitter, etc., or drop me an email</p>

 ###